Know your audience: specializing grounded language models with listener subtraction: Results

 In our original experiments, the speaker learns to specialize in the presence of multiple listeners, but are both listeners necessary?
-If the speaker just communicated with Listener 1, could it also specialize (perhaps differently across different random seeds)?
-To test this possibility, we train a speaker model to optimize the accuracy of just a single listener (so the reward per ``episode'' is binary 0/1 listener accuracy).
-Details of training are provided in Appendix \ref{appx:single-train}; results in Appendix \ref{appx:ablations}.
+Could the speaker also specialize through communicating with only a single listener?
+To test this possibility, we train a speaker model to optimize the accuracy of just a single listener (so the reward is binary 0/1 listener accuracy).
+See Appendix \ref{appx:single-train} for details.

-For the tcFMNIST case, we see that prevalence of keywords for both locations in the image increases fairly consistently, indicating a lack of specialization to image sub-regions.
-For cFMNIST, we find that training in the single listener regime leads to increased use of colors and correct keywords.
-Again, this behavior is fairly consistent, and we never see a differential specialization (to color or objects) that full multi-listener training induces in our original experiments.
-For COCO, we see the largest difference between single-listener and multi-listener cases, as the single listener case doesn't ever learn to utilize color as a consistent tool for distinguishing images.
+In the tcFMNIST case, prevalence of keywords for both locations in the image increases consistently, indicating a lack of specialization to image sub-regions.
+For cFMNIST, we find that single-listener training leads to increased use of colors and correct keywords; we never see a differential specialization that full multi-listener training induces in our original experiments.
+For COCO, we see the largest difference between single-listener and multi-listener cases---the single listener case does not learn to use color to distinguish images.